DGclasher/Get-Location/README.md

 $chmod +x getlocation.sh
 $./getlocation.sh [IP]

-The results are saved in the log file.
+The results are saved in the log file
 --------------------------------------------------------